florianakos/terraform-testing/README.md

 terraform destroy
 ```

+If localstack gets stuck in docker-compose you can reset it via `docker-compose down -v --rmi all --remove-orphans`.

 ### manually via aws

 This assumes a local AWS profile `personal-aws` is already configured and is available to use for running this test.